evantayloryates/yabai-wiki-fork/Commands.md

 The [&rightarrow;&nbsp;example&nbsp;skhdrc][example-skhdrc] shows how you can integrate these commands with [&rightarrow;&nbsp;skhd][gh-skhd], a hotkey utility for macOS.
 This file is an example showing how to control yabai using keyboard shortcuts.
 Note that it is not a good example for all keyboard layouts and is highly opinionated.
 It is recommended to build your own skhdrc file from scratch to suit your needs.

+Most commands will return a non-zero exit code upon failure, which is useful for scripting purposes.

 ### Display commands

 The arrangement indices for displays can be seen in the Displays > Arrangement preference pane in the System Preferences.